‘She’s a warrior’: Woman shoved into moving NYC subway train paralyzed

-UPPER EAST SIDE, Manhattan (PIX11) — The 35-year-old woman who was shoved into a moving subway train Sunday is paralyzed from the neck down and could die from her injuries, prosecutors said Wednesday.
+UPPER EAST SIDE, Manhattan (WPIX) – A 35-year-old woman who was shoved into a moving subway train on Sunday is paralyzed from the neck down and could die from her injuries, prosecutors said Wednesday.

-The victim, Emine, was on her way to work when Kamal Semrade, 39, allegedly came up from behind and grabbed her with both handing before showing her head into a departing E train at the Lexington Avenue–63rd Street station, authorities said.
+The victim, Emine, was on her way to work when Kamal Semrade, 39, allegedly came up from behind and grabbed her with both hands before shoving her head into a departing E train at the Lexington Avenue–63rd Street station, authorities said.

 “She is still recovering from her surgery from the day of the incident.
 She’s hanging in there.
-We are doing our best to keep her spirits high,“ the woman’s husband, Ferdi Ozsoy, told PIX11 News.
+We are doing our best to keep her spirits high,” Emine’s husband, Ferdi Ozsoy, told Nexstar’s WPIX Tuesday night.

 Semrade was arraigned Wednesday on attempted murder and assault charges.
-He was held without bail.
-He is due back in court on May 26.
+He was held without bail and is due back in court on May 26.

-Ozsoy said he appreciated the New Yorkers who supported her during the incident, encouraging her to hold on and assuring her she would be OK.
+Ozsoy said he appreciated the New Yorkers who supported Emine during the incident, encouraging her to hold on and assuring her she would be OK.

 Emine is an award-winning artist who moved from Turkey to New York City in 2017.
 Her work has been featured in many magazines, such as Chicago Magazine, her husband said.